Private Nursing Care

 CATHETER & OSTOMY CARE

-Our Nurses are competent in male and female catheter care; insertion, removal, specimen collection and emptying and recording of drainage.
+Our Private Nurses are competent in male and female catheter care; insertion, removal, specimen collection and emptying and recording of drainage.

 We can assist with all aspects of your ostomy care including peristomal skin care to avoid skin irritation or infection, bag changes and emptying.

-Our Nurses will perform medication set-up, scheduling and administration.
+A Private Registered Nurse from our team will perform medication set-up, scheduling and administration.

 Common administrations include suppositories, enemas & pessaries.